apache/arrow/java/vector/src/main/java/org/apache/arrow/vector/table/README.md

 ***Current limitation: Data imported from native code using the C-Data-interface cannot be used in a table, because the current implementation of CDataReferenceManager does not support the transfer operation.***

 ## Table API: Working with the C-Stream interface

-***Current limitation: Streaming API is not currently supported.
-Support is planned for a future release.***

-The following are the major limitations of v.
-10.0.0 release:

-1. No support ChunkedArrays or any form of row-group.
-Support for ChunkedArrows or row groups will be considered for a future release.
-2. No support for native interface using the C-Stream API.
-Support for the streaming API will be delivered with or after  Item 1.
-3. No ability to use Tables with data imported from native code using the C-Data API.
-Support for ths feature is gated on PR#13248 (https://github.com/apache/arrow/pull/13248).
-4. No support for creating tables directly from Java POJOs.
-All data held by a table must be imported via a VectorSchemaRoot, or from collections or arrays of FieldVectors.
-5. No support for mutable tables.